michaelsternberg/interlz3/README.md

 where

-   + info3m.bin is an example Infocom ZIP
+   + `info3m.bin` is an example Infocom ZIP

-   + myfile.z3 is Z-code generated from the inform compiler
+   + `myfile.z3` is Z-code generated from the inform compiler

-   + yfile.dsk is the disk image to be created by interlz3
+   + `myfile.dsk` is the disk image to be created by interlz3

 NOTES: